 One of the cool things about using a CSA provider is getting “surprise” veggies you have not cooked previously.
 A few weeks ago, Kohlrabi showed up in our box.
 Kohlrabi are part of the cabbage family, and have an odd sputnik look to them.
 (OK, that dated me…) Here’s a recipe that not only uses them, but is DELICIOUS!
 Want a twist on coleslaw?
 Here it is, but first, a rundown of the benefits of eating Kohlrabi.
 Low in fat, high in fiber, potassium, and a ton of Vitamin C, and they are in season now!

 This recipe is low in net carbs (watch out for the dried cherries, if you eat a lot, it will increase the carbs, and they are yummy!)

 2 medium bulbs Kohlrabi

 1 small head fennel, outer leaves removed, shredded

 2 cups shredded green cabbage

-small fistful of coarsely chopped fresh dill (can use dried, 2 tsp)
+small fistful of coarsely chopped fresh dill (or dried, 2 tsp)

 ¼ cup avocado oil or extra virgin olive oil

-1½ to 3 tablespoons pure maple syrup (use less for less carbs) OR scant ¼ teaspoon stevia (pure stevia leaf) for even less carbs
+2 tablespoons pure maple syrup (use less for less carbs) OR scant ¼ teaspoon stevia (pure stevia leaf) for even less carbs

 juice of 2 lemons